 It is recommended to try all of the supported CDRouter IKE NAT-T versions even if the device under test only supports a specific version.
 The main ike.tcl module should still run successfully even when NAT-T is not recognized.
 Unfortunately, several versions of NAT-T exist in the field and many are not backwards compatible with the first draft version.

-line option or when building a CDRouter web test package.
+-delay command line option or when building a CDRouter web test

 If this problem is only experienced with a specific test case, it may be desirable to add a delay for a single test case.
 See this Knowledge Base article note for more information.

 Gateway reports MALFORMED-PAYLOAD

 Often a problem with the encryption keys can lead to a MALFORMED-PAYLOAD error.
 This may only occur occasionally and disappear in the next Phase 1 or Phase 2 exchange.